-It is calculated considering the physical capacity of the school, the level of demand expected from local children living in a school's catchment area and sensible, lawful school organisation.
+The PAN is set by considering the physical capacity of the school, the level of demand expected from local children living in a school's catchment area and sensible, lawful school organisation.

 Applications will not be refused below the PAN at the normal round.
-If there is unexpectedly high demand and a school believes it could admit more children, the PAN will be increased.
+If there is unexpectedly high demand and the school believes it could admit more children, the PAN will be increased.
 A school may admit children above-PAN where their circumstances suggest their need to be admitted outweighs prejudice to efficient education at the school.